 In plain text form, the .CSV file would be appear as follows:

-In the examples above, the import file will apply 72 hours to earning number 2 for two employees.
+In the examples above, the import file will apply 80 hours to earning number 1 for three employees.

 Note: The values shown above are alphanumeric.
 They must match each column exactly.
-For example, of your employee number is 001 in the payroll, entering "1" in your import file would be incorrect.
+For example, if your employee number is 001 in the payroll, entering "1" in your import file would be incorrect.

 You can also allocate the hours to different departments using the Distributions feature.
-The required format is : <employee#>, <earning#>, <hours>, <distribution name>.
+The required format is:

 Each time a file is imported, it will overwrite the pre-existing hours.
 Therefore, importing the same file multiple times will have no effect.

 This can also be useful if you need to make corrections to a file.
-For example, if employee 0001 needed a correction, you would simply make the changes as needed and then import the entire file once again.
-Employee 0001 would have the corrected hours applied and all of the other employees would see no change (i.e. their hours would be replaced with the same hours as the previous file import).
+For example, if employee 001 needed a correction, you would simply make the changes as needed and then import the entire file once again.
+Employee 001 would have the corrected hours applied and all of the other employees would see no change.